 Be 100% that your medical shortfalls will be covered.
 You need to seek assurance through your financial advisor that medical shortfalls will be covered owing to the overall annual limit.

 2. What happens when you change or downgrade your medical plan

 Changes to your medical scheme can affect your medical gap cover.
 You will need to find out what it entails should you downgrade or upgrade your medical scheme.
 This will prepare you should you want to take any cause with your medical scheme plan.

 3. Whether your gap cover compliments medical scheme

-Since medical gap cover only covers what your medical scheme covers you, you need to be aware of your medical scheme benefits.
+Since the gap cover only covers what your medical scheme covers, you need to be aware of your medical scheme benefits.
 When you are aware of what your medical scheme covers you can then take a gap cover to suit your needs.
 Otherwise, you might not even need a gap cover at all if your medical scheme only covers what you deem as less important medical procedures or those that are inexpensive.